GoogleCloudPlatform/click-to-deploy/k8s/prometheus-operator/README.md

 # Scaling

-Scaling is not supported for Prometheus operator.
+Scaling is not supported for Prometheus Operator.

-# Backup and Restore
+# Back up and restore

-## Backup Prometheus configuration data to your local environment
+## Back up Prometheus configuration data to your local environment

-Backup Prometheus resources using the following command:
+To back up Prometheus resources, use the following command:

 ```shell
 export NAMESPACE=default